arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/opta/tutorials/getting-started/content.md

 | Fourth press | STATUS LEDs 1, 2, 3 and 4 ON          |
 | Fifth press  | All STATUS LEDs off and counter reset |

-### Using Out Relays
+### Using Opta™ PLC's Output Relays

-Opta™ has 4 relay outputs, consisting of 4 electromechanical relays NO (SPST) with a capacity of 10A at 250V AC (considering a resistive load).
+The Opta™ has 4 relay outputs, consisting of 4 electromechanical relays NO (SPST) with a capacity of 10A at 250V AC (considering a resistive load).
 They are identified as OUTPUTS and located on the bottom of Opta™ as shown in the image below.

 ![Out relays on the Opta™](assets/opta-out-relays.svg)